 A minimum number of points are measured in an image to establish the EO by resection.
-This is accomplished automatically by the detection in the image of either an EO device or a minimum number of coded targets, with estimated 3-D coordinates.
+This is accomplished automatically by the detection in the image of either an EO device or a minimum number of coded targets, with estimated 3D coordinates.
 Without an EO device or coded targets, a minimum number of targets must be measured manually.
-Once the EO has been established, the image locations of any remaining targets with estimated 3-D coordinates are predicted by projecting them into the image.
+Once the EO has been established, the image locations of any remaining targets with estimated 3D coordinates are predicted by projecting them into the image.
 This technique is known as resection driveback.

 A calibrated artifact is typically introduced into the survey to provide scale.
-The coordinates of all points in all images serve as primary input to a least-squares, self-calibrating bundle adjustment.
-Finally, the output of the bundle consists of the adjusted 3-D coordinates of all measured points of interest.
+The coordinates of all points in all images serve as primary input to a leastsquares, self-calibrating bundle adjustment.
+Finally, the output of the bundle consists of the adjusted 3D coordinates of all measured points of interest.

-MEASUREMENT BY DETECTION OF NATURAL FEATURES
+7 MEASUREMENT BY DETECTION OF NATURAL FEATURES

-In the environment of the reactor core, operational restrictions do not permit foreign objects such as targets, EO devices or scale artifacts.
-In digital imagery with sufficient contrast, the edges of the UEF plate rings can be detected to subpixel accuracy.
+In the environment of the reactor core, operational restrictions do not permit foreign objects such as targets, EO devices, or scale artifacts.
+In digital imagery with sufficient contrast, the edges of the UEF plate rings can be detected to sub-pixel accuracy.

 Edges in digital images are typically defined as a set of pixels that delineate an abrupt change in brightness (or intensity).
 Edge detection techniques are designed to find these changes.
-Such a change is described by a gradient that points in the direction of increasing intensity, i.e., from dark to light.
-Edge detection is well documented in the fields of computer vision and photogrammetry.
+Such a change is described by a gradient that points in the direction of increasing intensity, i.e. from dark to light.
+Edge detection is well-documented in the fields of computer vision and photogrammetry.
 Many different types of edge detectors have been described in the literature.
-Detailed descriptions of edge detection history, theory and techniques may be found in Faugeras (1993), Haralick and Shapiro (1992) and Mikhail, et al. (2001).
+Detailed descriptions of edge detection history, theory, and techniques may be found in Faugeras (1993), Haralick and Shapiro (1992), and Mikhail et al. (2001).

 Viewed under perspective, the rings of the UEF plate are imaged as ellipses.
-Those image points that make up a ring edge are input to a least-squares, best-fit ellipse procedure, yielding the adjusted 2-D image coordinates of the ring center.
+Those image points that make up a ring edge are input to a least-squares, best-fit ellipse procedure, yielding the adjusted 2D image coordinates of the ring center.

 The operator initiates manual ring measurement by placing the mouse cursor at the approximate center of the ring image.
 All edges are detected within a window centered at the cursor position.
-These will likely include unwanted edges resulting from image noise, shadows, variation in object reflectivity and the connections between rings or portions of adjoining rings that may also appear in the window (as seen in figure 8, center image).
+These will likely include unwanted edges resulting from image noise, shadows, variation in object reflectivity, and the connections between rings or portions of adjoining rings that may also appear in the window (Figure 8, center).
 A variety of filtering techniques are applied to remove most of these unwanted edges.
 Remaining edge points not belonging to the ring are removed as outliers in the best-fit ellipse computation.
-A detected circle is seen in the right-side image of figure 8.
+A detected circle is seen in Figure 8 (right).